 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Nutrisca dry dog food is a grain free kibble using a notable amount of chicken, lamb, or salmon meals as its main sources of animal protein, thus earning the brand 5 stars
+Nutrisca Dog Food is a plant-based kibble using a notable amount of chicken, lamb or fish meals as its main sources of animal protein, thus earning the brand 5 stars.